 Check back here regularly to find out what's going on at Keeping Early Years Unique.

-The last meeting was on 7 March 2018, and here is Kathryn's report:
+The first meeting KEYU attended as was on 7 March 2018, and here is Kathryn's report:

 Early Childhood Forum Summary of General Meeting for Keeping Early Years Unique.

 Tracy Brabin, MP for Batley and Spen who is the Shadow Minister for Early Years provided a clear, well-informed talk.